In this VPN Unlimited review I put the service through extensive testing to identify any problems that may be present.

 VPN Unlimited review conclusion

-Their use of the “lifetime subscription” sales tactic raises further concerns about the long-term viability of the business.
+Their use of the “lifetime subscription” sales tactic raises further concerns about the long-term viability of their business.

-Due to the IP address leaks, WebRTC leaks, and DNS leaks identified in this review, VPN Unlimited did not earn a recommendation.
+Due to the IP address leaks, WebRTC leaks, and DNS leaks identified in this review, VPN Unlimited is not recommended by Restore Privacy.
+Additionally, the lack of a kill switch and the slow speeds are also worth noting.

 Alternatives to VPN Unlimited: